Footfall and What It Means for Your Business

 Using Guest WiFi to Boost Footfall

-When used alongside other key metrics, footfall data are a good indicator of whether a business is growing, declining, or at a standstill.
-Your establishment’s foot traffic will also tell you how well your business is performing in terms of converting visitors into sales.
-In order to get the opportunity for conversion, you must first encourage people to come in.
-Offering not only free WiFi but an enhanced guest WiFi experience can help you do just that.
+With other vital metrics, footfall data indicate whether a business is growing, declining, or at a standstill.
+Your establishment’s foot traffic also tells you how well your business is performing in terms of converting visitors into sales.
+To find the opportunity for conversion, you must first encourage people to come in.
+Offering free WiFi and an enhanced guest WiFi experience can help you climb the stairs of success.

-Beambox is an all-in-one WiFi solution that accomplishes all of the above and more.
-We have an existing client base of over 3,000 venues, and our customizable WiFi marketing solutions have been used in impressive and rewarding ways.
-You can drive sales with time-sensitive deals and promos for your restaurant, boost social engagement through Instagram or Facebook contests, and climb up on online ranking platforms through real-time customer reviews.
-Accelerate your business growth — start your Beambox free trial today!
+Beambox is an all-in-one WiFi solution that accomplishes all of the above.
+We have an existing client base of over 3,000 venues.
+Our customizable WiFi marketing solutions have been used in unique and rewarding ways.
+Accelerate your business growth by following in their footsteps.
+Up the footfall in your area and start your Beambox free trial today!

 Get Started With Free WiFi Marketing